Olex2/Olex2Manual/CifImagesAndReports/finalising_a_structure.md

 It is important to check the .cif file for any errors or problems with the crystal structure, to this end the IUCr offers a free automated checking service for .cif files, CheckCif, is available through Olex2 but can also be accessed at http://checkcif.iucr.org/.
 To obtain a full report the structure factors have to be included (Send FCF).
 Alert's are given under either codes of A-G each has a section title that, if generated directly through the program on the web, can be clicked on for more details of what an alert means.
 Alert A's are the most serious and generally need attention while Alert G is probably only advisory.
 All Alert's that can be solved should be fixed and any more major problems that can't be fixed should be explained.

 ### Submitting a structure to the CCDC
 A CCDC number ready for a paper can be obtained by clicking on the link CCDC Number.
 You can specify whether this submission is intended for a specific journal, or whether it should be treated as a private communication.
 In either case, you will receive an e-mail with the CCDC number a few days after your submission.
 The CCDC is always very happy to receive new structure reports of structures that already exist in the CSD.
-So, next time your structure turns out to be 'already in the CSD', why not submit it as a private communication?
+So, next time your structure turns out to be `already in the CSD', why not submit it as a private communication?
 It is not necessary to devise a naming scheme and/or prepare any publication material, so it's easily done!

 ## Updating the Chemical Composition
 This should be done upon completion of the structure refinement.
 If the currently assigned chemical composition is different to that displayed on the screen under `@Toolbox-Work` the atom types will not appear green.
 To update the chemical composition: